EVERYTHING you need to know and NOTHING that you don’t – put together by an examiner.

 I’ve been teaching specifically IB Economics for over 9 years and currently I’m a teacher at SEK Budapest International School.
 I started EconDaddy as a simple blog to share great articles with students taking IB Economics around the world to use for their commentaries.
 Being an IB Economics examiner, I’m the one sitting on the other end after the exams are taken, so I truly know how to boost my students’ marks at school and make them ace the exams.

-Textbooks are extremely long, some are over 700 pages… While they might be excellent when you study concepts for the first time, they are hardly useful when you need quick and concise economics revision notes.
+Textbooks are extremely long, some are over 700 pages.
+While they might be excellent when you study concepts for the first time, notes prove much more useful when you need to revise quickly and effectively for your IB economics tests at school or the final exams.

-While there are some good revision guides out there, for many students these are also confusing, crammed with information on long pages.
+While there are some good revision guides out there, these are crammed with information on long pages.
 On top of that, as they are printed, you cannot open them up wherever you are.
+My notes are put together to help easy memorization, just check them out to see the difference for yourself.

 Nope, my revision notes are only accessible online.